This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Germination is light-dependent, and seeds need to be kept moist throughout.
 Any interruption in moisture supply will kill the seed or baby lettuce.

-The Importance of Thinning when Growing Lettuce
+The Importance of Thinning When Growing Lettuce

 When the baby lettuce is a few inches tall, and the soil in your garden has been prepared, transplant them four to six inches apart.
 Water them regularly until the plants are established.